 Watching orphaned baby elephants being fed at the Elephant transit home in Uda Walawe National Park

 Elephants are one of the main attractions of Sri Lanka, the island is one of the best places to see wild elephants in the world!
 There are many ways to get your elephant experience, the most popular is by going on a safari in one of the national parks where the sight of seeing herds of wild elephants is something you will cherish forever.
 Sadly though there are still some unethical places where elephants are treated badly, chained and ridden by tourists (read here for why you should never ride elephants)

 My favourite elephant experience in Sri Lanka was watching the baby orphaned elephants being feed at the Elephant Transit Home in Uda Walawe National Park.

 Ok, so this place is not so offbeat, but it was one of my favourite experiences in Sri Lanka and seemed a lot more ethical than some of the more famous elephant orphanages in Sri Lanka like Pinnawala.
 (I didn’t go there but heard bad reports – read here.)

 It was refreshing to see that there was no riding, chains, tricks, bathing, touching or taking selfies with the elephants – we watched the feeding from a shaded stand at a distance and the elephants are being prepared to be released fully back into the wild once they are old enough and strong enough therefore they try to minimise human contact.
-Watching the baby elephants running delighted to be fed was so cute and just delightful.
+Watching the baby elephants running excitedly to be fed was so cute and just delightful.

 Elephant Transit Home is located in Uda Walawe National Park and feeding time is at 9 am, noon, 3 pm, and 6 pm and tickets cost 500 LKR.
 You could combine your visit with a safari in Uda Walawe but try to visit in the week when there are less crowds.
 There is accommodation nearby or you could also make a day trip from one of the southern beaches, like Mirissa.